 5. Calculation of cycle energy demand

-Unless otherwise specified, the calculation shall be based on the target speed trace given in discrete time sample points.
+Xxxxx Unless otherwise specified, the calculation shall be based on the target speed trace given in discrete time sample points.

 For the calculation, each time sample point shall be interpreted as a time period.
 Unless otherwise specified, the duration ∆t of these periods shall be 1 second.